emmet0r/OSPO-git-party/ode.md

 Their knowledge soared, their stories TOLD.
 Encouraged by the community's embrace,

-They nnnnavigated with skill and graceee.
+They navigated with skill and grace.

 ---